Arekere: Accessibility

 Bannerghatta road, one of the main arterial roads in the southern part of city passes through Arekere.
-With new neighbourhoods opening up further down the city, Arekere has witnessed increased congestion over the years.
+With new neighbourhoods opening up further down the city, congestion has increased over the years.
 The under-construction Kalena Agrahara-Nagawara route of Namma Metro passes through the area and is expected to decongest vehicular traffic once it is functional.
 The locality is well connected to other parts of the city and to the airport by BMTC buses.